-- Mattresses need to be placed inside a mattress bag and transported on its side in the moving van.
+Mattresses need to be placed inside a mattress bag and transported on their side in the moving van.
 Not only does this take up less space, it ensures the mattress won’t be damaged by other heavy furniture.

 How to protect furniture in storage

 Maybe you’re moving, but not just yet and want to get prepared.
-Or perhaps you’ve moving into temporary accommodation for a couple of months with on your essentials meaning the rest of your furniture is going into storage.
+Or perhaps you’ve moving into temporary accommodation for a couple of months with just your essentials, meaning the rest of your furniture is going into storage.
 If this is the case you’ll need extra considerations in place for variables like mice or moisture.

-- It’s more space-efficient to store large items like sofas, mattresses, mirrors or artwork vertically and upright.
+It’s more space-efficient to store large items like sofas, mattresses, mirrors or artwork vertically and upright.
 If you start with the larger items upright you’ll have a better idea of how to fit everything else in around them.

-You may not have climate control in your storage, so it’s advisable to wax wooden furniture before storing to provide that needed moisture in a dry environment to prevent cracking.
+You may not have climate control in your storage, so it’s advisable to wax wooden furniture before storing to provide that needed moisture in a dry environment.
+Otherwise, your furniture could crack.

 How to move heavy furniture

-- Rollaway furniture on trolleys can make moving furniture so much easier.
+Rollaway furniture on trolleys can make moving furniture so much easier.
 This works especially well on smaller pieces.

 How to remove heavy furniture marks from carpet